chrvadala/react-svg-pan-zoom/README.md

 - With the tool **auto** the user can interact with SVG child elements, perform *pan* (dragging the image), *zoom in* (double click), *zoom out* (double click + shift).

 ## Additional Features
+- Zoom detection performed through scroll (optional)
-- Zoom detection performed through pinch and scroll (optional)
+- Zoom detection performed through pinch (optional)
 - *Autopan* when the mouse is close to the edge of the viewer (optional)
 - Each callback function receives (x,y) coords mapped to the real size of the SVG
 - Programmatically controllable